explodecomputer/ImputationPractical/README.md

 In this practical we will

-- Look look at imputation data formats
+- Look at imputation data formats
 - Make some summary plots of imputed data
 - Perform associations for imputed SNPs around the FTO region against BMI
 - Create a LocusZoom plot of these results